openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 ``trunc (CST to TYPE)``
     Perform the :ref:`trunc operation <i_trunc>` on constants.
-``zext (CST to TYPE)``
-    Perform the :ref:`zext operation <i_zext>` on constants.
-``sext (CST to TYPE)``
-    Perform the :ref:`sext operation <i_sext>` on constants.
-``fptrunc (CST to TYPE)``
-    Truncate a floating-point constant to another floating-point type.
-    The size of CST must be larger than the size of TYPE.
-Both types must be floating-point.
-``fpext (CST to TYPE)``
-    Floating-point extend a constant to another type.
-The size of CST must be smaller or equal to the size of TYPE.
-Both types must be floating-point.
-``fptoui (CST to TYPE)``
-    Convert a floating-point constant to the corresponding unsigned integer constant.
-TYPE must be a scalar or vector integer type.
-CST must be of scalar or vector floating-point type.
-Both CST and TYPE must be scalars, or vectors of the same number of elements.
-If the value won't fit in the integer type, the result is a :ref:`poison value <poisonvalues>`.
-``fptosi (CST to TYPE)``
-    Convert a floating-point constant to the corresponding signed integer constant.
-TYPE must be a scalar or vector integer type.
-CST must be of scalar or vector floating-point type.
-Both CST and TYPE must be scalars, or vectors of the same number of elements.
-If the value won't fit in the integer type, the result is a :ref:`poison value <poisonvalues>`.
-``uitofp (CST to TYPE)``
-    Convert an unsigned integer constant to the corresponding floating-point constant.
-TYPE must be a scalar or vector floating-point type.
-CST must be of scalar or vector integer type.
-Both CST and TYPE must be scalars, or vectors of the same number of elements.
-``sitofp (CST to TYPE)``
-    Convert a signed integer constant to the corresponding floating-point constant.
-TYPE must be a scalar or vector floating-point type.
-    CST must be of scalar or vector integer type.
-Both CST and TYPE must be scalars, or vectors of the same number of elements.
 ``ptrtoint (CST to TYPE)``
     Perform the :ref:`ptrtoint operation <i_ptrtoint>` on constants.
 ``inttoptr (CST to TYPE)``